-So, moms of girls, let me know if you recognise any of these:
+So, moms of girls, let me know if you recognise any of these things moms of girls will understand:

 - The drip-tray in your kitchen is always filled with pink plastic-wear.
 Always!
 Pink cups, pink plates, pink drinking bottles.
 Pink, Pink, Pink.

 - Knickers – there are knickers everywhere, all the time, in various sizes, in various colours.
-They seem to change their knickers as often as they change their minds!
+They seem to change their knickers as often as they change their minds, especially when they are potty training!

-- You own at least five different Barbie movies, probably more.
+- You have at least five different Barbie movies, probably more.

-- They either MUST dress the same, or they MUST NEVER dress the same.
+- If you have more than one daughter, they either MUST dress the same, or they MUST NEVER dress the same.
 The position on this changes almost daily, and you never really know which way to go when you wake up in the morning, but either way you are never fully prepared.
+It’s even more extra, the closer they are when spacing your children!

-- You hate Frozen because you have watched it so many times you can recite it word for word and the market is flooded with Frozen merchandise!
+- You have a love-hate relationship with Frozen because you have watched it so many times you can recite it word for word and the market is flooded with Frozen merchandise!
+But you secretly love Sven, and ogle over Kristof!

 - You love Moana because she isn’t Frozen!

-- As sisters they either love each other, or hate each other.
+- As sisters, they either love each other or hate each other.
 This situation changes on a minute by minute basis.
 Again, unless you’re a sister of a sister, you will not understand.
 Even then the phrase ‘pick a side’ comes to mind.
+I’m so sick of the fighting!

 - Mommy’s make-up is never safe.
 Ever!
 No matter where you might put it or try to hide it, they’ll find it.
 Don’t even bother buying the nice stuff.